I Do Not Dream of Labour: A Reading List

 Erik Olin Wright has distilled decades of work into a concise and tightly argued manifesto analysing the varieties of anti-capitalism, assessing different strategic approaches, and laying the foundations for a society dedicated to human flourishing.

 Kate Soper offers an urgent plea for a new vision of the good life, one that is capable of delinking prosperity from endless growth.
-Instead, Soper calls for renewed emphasis on the joys of being that are currently being denied, and shows the way to creating a future that allows not only for more free time, and less conventional and more creative ways of using it, but also for fairer and more fulfilling ways of working and existing.
+Instead, Soper calls for renewed emphasis on the joys of being that are currently being denied, and shows the way to creating a future that allows not only for more free time, but also for fairer and more fulfilling ways of working and existing.

 In Automation and the Future of Work, Aaron Benanav uncovers the structural economic trends that will shape our working lives far into the future.
 What social movements, he asks, are required to propel us into post-scarcity, if technological innovation alone can’t deliver it?
 In response to calls for a universal basic income that would maintain a growing army of redundant workers, he offers a counter-proposal.